-SDWHD has been working on revamping the HY data reporting system and designed new reporting formats to introduce more dimensions and International Standard Industrial Classification (ISIC) Revision 4.0 for sectoral classification of advances and deposits.
+SDWHD has revamped the HY data reporting system and designed new reporting formats to introduce more dimensions and International Standard Industrial Classification (ISIC) Revision 4.0 for sectoral classification of advances and deposits.
 Similarly, other variables have also been added like type of borrower (small/medium/other than SME) and currency.